 Recommendation R4.1:

-Require all new policies implemented to be measured, audited, tracked and enforce as required by the compliance team.
-Policy should integrate metrics, measurements, and reporting to ensure that the policy is effective in addressing the issue, and when metrics are defined, compliance would audit, track, report, and enforce as applicable for the policy.
+The ICANN Board should recommend the GNSO adopt a risk-based approach to incorporating requirements for measurement, auditing, tracking, reporting and enforcement in all new RDS policies..

 Findings:

 As detailed in Section 4.5.3.2.2, in reviewing all new policies created since the first WHOIS Review team at least one was identified as not being enforced by the Compliance team. :